chris1111/SHC-3.8.9b/README.md

 Myscript.sh.x.c

 ### We just have to rename the ".x"  file as some name.
 Myscript.sh.x to Myscript then double clic on it.
+This file is a Crypted Script.